 Using indexed VTOCs introduces a few new considerations that affect backup and recovery.
-These are described below as they affect data set and volume types of backup.
+They are described below as they affect data set and volume backup and recovery.

-Data Set Backup
+Data Set Backup and Recovery

 Use of an indexed VTOC does not affect the backup of user data sets.
 However, you should not back up the VTOC index itself as a data set.
 Restoring just the index without an equivalent restore of the VTOC may cause the two to be out of synchronization.
-The VTOC index can be rebuilt at any time using the Device Support Facilities BUILDIX function, and there is no need to back up the VTOC index.
+The VTOC index can be rebuilt at any time, using the Device Support Facilities BUILDIX function, and there is no need to back up the VTOC index.
 Loss of the VTOC prevents rebuilding of the VTOC index.

-Volume Backup
+Volume Backup and Recovery